 What is being tested?

-Synovial fluid is a thick (viscous) liquid that acts as a lubricant for the major joints of the body.
+Synovial fluid is a thick liquid that acts as a lubricant for the body's major joints.
 It is found in small quantities in the spaces between the joints, where the fluid is produced and contained by synovial membranes.
-Synovial fluid cushions the bone ends and reduces friction during joint movement in the knees, shoulders, hips, hands, and feet.
+Synovial fluid cushions bone ends and reduces friction during joint movement in the knees, shoulders, hips, hands, and feet.

-Synovial fluid analysis consists of a group of tests that detect changes in synovial fluid that may indicate the presence of diseases that affect joint structure and function.
-It usually involves an initial basic set of tests, followed by additional tests that are selected based upon the results of the first set of tests, the person's symptoms, and the disease that the doctor suspects is the cause of the symptoms.
-Tests can be grouped according to the type of exam that is performed into:
+Synovial fluid analysis consists of a group of tests that detect synovial fluid changes and may indicate the presence of diseases affecting joint structure and function.
+The analysis usually involves an initial basic set of tests, followed by additional tests selected based on the results of the first set of tests, the person's symptoms, and the disease that the healthcare practitioner suspects is causing the symptoms.
+Tests can be grouped according to:

-- Physical characteristics—an evaluation of the appearance of the fluid
+- Physical characteristics—an evaluation of the fluid's appearance

-- Chemical tests—detect changes in the chemical constituents of the fluid
+- Chemical tests—detect changes in the fluid's chemical constituents

 - Microscopic examination— cells and crystals that may be present are counted and identified by type under a microscope

-- Infectious disease tests—detect and identify microorganisms, if present
+- Infectious disease tests—detect and identify microbes, if present

 How is the sample collected for testing?

-A sample of synovial fluid is collected by a doctor from the affected joint with a syringe and needle using a procedure called an arthrocentesis.
+A sample of synovial fluid is collected from the affected joint with a syringe and needle using a procedure called an arthrocentesis.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.